About the Minor

 (Choose two three-unit elective courses on advisement)

 All Latina/Latino Studies minors must have an advisor.
-The advisor is the students’ primary connection to the Department, the minor and the field.
+The minor advisor is the student's primary connection to the Department, the major and the field.
 They are responsible for helping students plan their academic careers.
-They are prepared to help students sort through course options and choose areas of concentration.
+They are prepared to help students sort through course options and choose distributed and elective courses.
 The choices of courses and their sequencing are important for efficient progress through the minor and to insure timely graduation.
-Advisors can also help students with academic and bureaucratic problems that students might encounter.
-Many University forms and the application for graduation must be signed by an advisor.
-Advisors can also be a source for reference letters for graduate schools or employment applications.
-Advisors may be mentors as well.

 - Tomás Almaguer